 Biogeochemical impacts on mineral cycling in natural and engineered systems

-Conveners: John Moreau (Glasgow, GMBN), Casey Bryce (Bristol, GMBN), Jon Lloyd (Manchester, GMBN), + 1 (TBD)
+Convenors: John Moreau (Glasgow), Casey Bryce (University of Bristol), Jon Lloyd (University of Manchester), + 1 (TBD)

 Microbes and the geochemical reactions that they mediate impact elemental cycling from the lithosphere to the atmosphere, and in both natural and anthropogenically influenced environments.
 Many of these reactions involve one or more mineral stages, wherein the precipitation or dissolution of a mineral is being controlled directly or indirectly by biological processes.
 Often these processes can accelerate mineral formation or destruction to timescales many times faster than would otherwise occur in nature.
 This kinetic effect constrains the bioavailability of many important nutrients, as well as underpins both contaminant bioremediation and critical materials biomining efforts.